rohan-kekatpure/rohan-kekatpure.github.io/_posts/2024-08-10-web-controlled-LED-hello-world.md

 ## Introduction

-In this post we will demonstrate the minimal example of interfacing ESP8266 with an external webserver.
-After building this example, we will be able to send commands to the ESP using our computer or cellphone, with the webserver as a mediator.
-This allows us to build autonomous systems as well as send messaged to ESP from any place with internet access.
+In this post we will demonstrate a minimal example of interfacing ESP8266 with an external webserver.
+ESP <> Webserver interfacing will allow us to send commands to the ESP using our computer or cellphone, with the webserver as a mediator.
+This in turn allows us to build autonomous systems (using our computer as the main device and the ESP as the edge device).
+It also lets us send messages to the ESP from any place with internet access.

 ## System structure